 I have extensive public service experience, specifically in the areas of providing legal advice to ministries, developing and drafting legislation and public policy, and negotiating agreements on behalf of the Government of Alberta.

 I studied at the University of Alberta and later received a law degree from the University of Toronto.
 I articled at a Bay Street law firm and after completing a human rights internship in South Africa, moved back home to Edmonton.
-My work primarily focuses on labour & employment, education, privacy, constitutional, and human rights law.
+My work primarily focuses on labour and employment, education, privacy, constitutional, and human rights law.

 I’m currently the Vice Chair of the Education Law Section of the Canadian Bar Association and sit on the Board of Directors of ParityYEG, an Edmonton-based multipartisan organization promoting gender parity in politics.